apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 X.509 SSL/TLS Certificates
 ==========================
 All components in Apache Traffic Control utilize SSL/TLS secure communications by default.
 For SSL/TLS connections to properly validate within the "CDN in a Box" container network a shared self-signed X.509 Root :abbr:`CA (Certificate Authority)` is generated at the first initial startup.
 An X.509 Intermediate :abbr:`CA (Certificate Authority)` is also generated and signed by the Root :abbr:`CA (Certificate Authority)`.
-Additional "wildcard" certificates are generated/signed by the Intermediate :abbr:`CA (Certificate Authority)` for each container service and demo1, demo2, and demo3 :term:`Delivery Service`\ s.
+Additional "wildcard" certificates are generated/signed by the Intermediate :abbr:`CA (Certificate Authority)` for each container service and demo1, demo2, and demo3 :term:`Delivery Services`.
 All certificates and keys are stored in the ``ca`` host volume which is located at :file:`infrastruture/cdn-in-a-box/traffic_ops/ca`\ [4]_.

 .. _ciab-x509-certificate-list:
 .. table:: Self-Signed X.509 Certificate List